 - A trendy, creative neighborhood with good nightlife options and plenty of modern art

 - Das Loft is a great place to sip on cocktails with a view of the city

 - Check out ZWE for some top-notch jazz performances

 In recent years, this formerly run-down district of Vienna has become a thriving hub for young creatives.
 It’s also home to a series of nightlife venues, our favourite of which is Das Loft.
 This classy glass-walled lounge bar sits on the 18th floor of the Sofitel, resulting in spectacular views of the city!

 - A cool neighborhood with a young crowd

 - Strandbar Herman offers a ‘beach bar’ experience in the middle of a city

 - Donau is run down but chic, and offers a great menu of cocktails

-Neubau is an artsy neighborhood with a young crowd.
-Its streets are lined with cool cafes for day time chilling, and bars and restaurants worthy of a great night out!
-Strandbar Herman is beach bar set on the banks of a canal.
+Neubau is an artsy neighbourhood with a young crowd.
+Its streets are lined with cool cafes for daytime chilling, and bars and restaurants worthy of a great night out!
+Strandbar Herman is a beach bar set on the banks of a canal!
 It offers beach chairs and solid DJs flooding the air with music.
 The atmosphere is wonderful, and the cocktails are delicious!